MightySlaytanic/pve-monitoring/README.md

 ## Important notices

-*2024-02-09 Update:* there is a small *breaking change* in the INFLUXDB_HOST variable that you must pass to the script.
-Now you must specify http:// or https:// in front of the url or IP address of your influxdb host.
+**2024-02-09 Update:** there is a small *breaking change* in the INFLUXDB_HOST variable that you must pass to the script.
+Now you must specify *http://* or *https://* in front of the url or IP address of your influxdb host.

 ## Requirements